-The Selestranda House occupies a relatively flat site surrounded by long sloping fields, dunes and beaches, separated only by narrow roads and old drystone walls.
+The Selestranda House occupies a relatively flat site surrounded by fields, beaches and dunes.
 It features a pitched roof with pulled-down gables which the original architect used to reinterpret the traditional housing typology of the region, which is designed to withstand harsh weather conditions.

-The renovated cottage comprises two volumes–a new annex that contains a bedroom, a bathroom and a storage room, and the main volume that houses a large common room, a shared kitchen, and eating and living areas.
-Local craftsmen carried out every part of the renovation process.
-The roof tiles, created by local brick-factories in Sandnes, were carefully taken down, stored and put up again, one by one.
+The renovated cottage comprises two volumes–an annex with a bedroom, a bathroom and a storage room, and the main area, which houses the living room, kitchen, and dining room.
+Local craftsmen performed every part of the renovation.
+The roof tiles, manufactured by brick factories in Sandnes, were removed, stored, then put back in place individually.